Around 90% of start-ups fail within the first few years simply because they don’t know how to market their businesses and attract the right audiences.

 This ICP enables you to target consumers who are likeliest to convert.

 It also helps retain current customers, which is crucial because it costs five times as much to acquire a new customer than to hold on to an existing one.
-B2B leads take longer and requires more dedicated effort than B2C, so you must nurture the clients you already have.
+B2B leads take longer and require more dedicated effort than B2C, so you must nurture the clients you already have.

 There’s a difference between how B2B and B2C companies approach target audience definition.
 This is because B2C companies typically have shorter lead times while B2B organizations have long customer relationships.
 It’s more expensive for B2B companies to acquire leads, but this also means that clients are usually more loyal.